1. Purpose of policy

 The University is committed to fostering the right of individuals to be free from workplace bullying while engaged in activities undertaken as part of their study, employment, or other forms of association with the University of the Sunshine Coast.

-All members of the University community are to be treated with courtesy and respect in accordance with the Staff Code of Conduct – Governing Policy and the Student Conduct and Discipline – Governing Policy.
+All members of the University community are to be treated with courtesy and respect in accordance with the Staff Code of Conduct – Governing Policy and the Student Conduct – Governing Policy.
 Workplace bullying will not be tolerated under any circumstances and the University will take all reasonable steps to eliminate workplace bullying of or by staff, students, visitors and other members of the University community.

 The University will use educative approaches for the prevention of workplace bullying, ensuring staff and students know their rights and responsibilities, and to encourage the reporting of behaviour that breaches this policy.